 Bible believers will sometimes refer to the Bible incorrectly because it seems to fit with Christian values well, even though it may be a misinterpretation of the context that the verse is part of.
 As long as God’s Spirit is leading the person into this understanding, it is acceptable for a time, but a disciple will always be willing to reassess their interpretation as they gain more knowledge and wisdom from God.

 For example, Revelation 3:20 (NIV) says “Here I (Jesus) am!
 I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.”
-This verse is commonly used as an evangelizing tool that suggests Jesus is ready to accept ANY person that hears Him knock.
+This verse is commonly used as an evangelizing tool that suggests Jesus is knocking on every person’s door and hoping they will answer.
 Younger believers see that this has happened for them, so they use it to attract unbelievers to Christianity.
 But the context of the verses around it show a deeper lesson for the believer to learn that may be a humbling experience for them.
 The section (3:14-20) is actually a warning to “lukewarm” Christians that do not take their relationship with God seriously enough, which He considers an offense against Him.
 Jesus is telling those believers that they are putting more faith (trust) in what they have accumulated instead of living with and learning from God, so He wants to rebuke and discipline those members IF they are willing to repent and heed his call to a closer relationship with Him.
 Since God wants us to use the free will He gave us to choose Him, perhaps a better verse to witness with would be this quote from Jesus: “Ask, and it will be given you; seek, and you will find; knock, and it will be opened to you.
 For every one who asks receives, and he who seeks finds, and to him who knocks it will be opened” Matthew 7:7-8 (RSV).
+This verse makes it clear that the person is responsible for using their free will to want to find and choose God.
+In this verse the person does the knocking because they choose to.
+In Rev 3:20 Jesus is doing the knocking because He wants to warn misguided believers.

 Another example of this is Ephesians 4:26.
 The NIV and other translations say “In your anger do not sin: Do not let the sun go down while you are still angry”.
 The NASB and others say “Be angry, and yet do not sin; do not let the sun go down on your anger”.
 On it’s own this verse is used to teach that people should not let the emotion of anger cause them to behave poorly, and they should resolve all disputes the same day so they don’t cause greater problems.
 This is fine advice but the context of the entire chapter suggests a different interpretation that may also be a warning for Christians with more casual (lukewarm?) attitudes.
 This chapter is about the importance of Christians uniting together and watching out for each other.
-They should think like God teaches (be light) and share His truths with neighbors (in this case other people in church) that are still or have returned to living in darkness like the lost.
+They should think like God teaches (be light) and share His truths with neighbors (in this case other people in church) that are still or have returned to living in darkness like the lost (see Hebrews 3:12-13 and Matthew 18:15-20).
 So they should be angry at what they have observed (“BE angry but do not sin”) and this is the closest to righteous anger people can feel at how futility and darkness can harm fellow believers and must be overcome.
 The “don’t let the sun go down on” part means keep the righteous anger alive and keep sharing light in the darkness, don’t give up on it after a short effort.
-A lukewarm believer may become upset at the injustice victims suffer or misconceptions some people are guided by, but choose to believe something like “oh well, live and let live” or “they’re adults, they know what they are doing”, then try to forget the uncomfortable feeling they experienced about it.
-This can cause division in churches by allowing false beliefs and teachers to prosper, and damages the reputation of Christianity to the lost it is trying to reach.
+A lukewarm believer may become upset at the injustice victims suffer or misconceptions some people are guided by, but choose to believe something like “oh well, live and let live, what can I do, it’s none of my business, they’re adults, they know what they are doing”, then try to forget the uncomfortable feeling they experienced about it.
+This can cause division in local churches by allowing false beliefs and teachers to prosper, and damages the reputation of Christianity to the lost it is trying to reach.
 The “do not sin” part is emphasized at the end of the chapter where forgiveness and sharing this light in a gentle way is how to avoid sinning in anger (as in Galatians 6:1, also see 1 Thessalonians 5:4–11).
+In Leviticus 24:10-16 God showed that protecting the unity in His family was so important to Him that the community was responsible for eliminating any blasphemer that may cause dissension or division within it.
+Later in Joshua chapter 7 God allowed some of His people to die in battle because an unrelated member disobeyed God’s command to avoid taking plunder from a previous battle.
+Again the result was God making His children remove the member (and his children!) to protect His family.
+The difference this time was that other family members had to die first because no one reported the disobedience in time, the way the blasphemer was reported earlier.

-Since translated versions and hand-written copies are not the original “God-breathed” form, there can even be contradictions between them, and only one interpretation can be correct.
-Spirit led study of multiple versions can develop a definition in the disciple that leads to a correct understanding as a composite of the versions but with the error removed.
+Since translated versions and hand-written copies are not the original “God-breathed” form, there can even be contradictions between them.
+Possibly both interpretations may be valid and useful, or one interpretation may be incorrect.
+Spirit led study of multiple versions can develop a definition in the disciple that leads to a correct understanding as a composite of the versions but with any possible errors removed.

-For example, Hebrews 6:4-6 is about people who receive a genuine Spirit led glimpse of the meaning of following Christ.
+A possible example of an incorrect interpretation is in Hebrews 6:4-6 about people who receive a genuine Spirit led glimpse of the meaning of following Christ.
 It means more than just receiving a clear lesson about what Christianity is.
 The “taste” it refers to is a sort of epiphany about who God and His Spirit are, an awakening of the person’s spirit.
 The feeling would be similar to the event of Elizabeth and Mary meeting before their children were born (Luke 1:41-44).
 John the Baptist “leaped for joy” in his mother’s womb when he recognized the pre-born Messiah Jesus inside of Mary.
 Verse 6:6 warns that a person rejecting that truth after accepting and at least sort of believing in it will be rejected by God forever, there is no future chance to repent and try again.
 There is dispute about this because some translations include the word “If” in 6:6 and imply that the person was a saved, Spirit-indwelled believer who somehow fell away and lost their salvation.
 But it seems this would not be possible because God’s Spirit living in them would prevent them from committing the unforgivable sin of blasphemy of His Spirit (Matthew 12:31–32 and Mark 3:28–30)(God understands when His children throw an occasional temper tantrum about Him, so that is not the same as willful blasphemy).
 Ephesians 1:13-14 clearly states that the indwelling Spirit a “believer” obtains is a permanent seal, a guarantee that the promise of eternity with Jesus in Heaven will occur for that person.
 This would make the interpretation that a person can lose their salvation a nonsensical waste of attention to an impossible hypothetical.
 Versions that do not include “If” seem to be referring to different types of people described in the parable of the sower about how they treat the revelations (“seeds”) God shares with them (Matthew chapter 13).
-Some peoples’ soil receives the seeds of truth as an epiphany of understanding with joy but the stony ground prevents their growth (they DO sprout but die before flowering), or they start to grow but are choked and starved by thorns so they die without producing fruit.
-After the seed dies there is no second seed for that person to try again with.
+Some peoples’ soil (their character) receives the seed of truth as an epiphany of understanding with joy but the stony ground prevents it’s growth (understanding of God does sprout but dies before maturing when challenged because their character is not deep enough to allow good root development), or the sprout starts to grow but is choked and starved by thorns (the baggage already developed in their character and temptations they struggle to let go of) so the epiphany withers in them before the sprout can produce fruit.
+After the sprout dies there is no second seed for those people to try again with.
 In the same parable as told by Luke in 8:15 Jesus describes the good soil that can produce fruit as a person with a “good” heart.
 In the Bible “good” usually means “Godly”, and various translations add words like just, noble, honest, virtuous, upright etc. It is most likely that the sharing or partaking of the Spirit described in Heb 6:4-6 can be lost by people whose understanding of “belief” required by Eph 1:13-14 is not firm or deep or “good” enough to withstand the challenges of the rocky or thorny soil.
 The real definition of believing in something leads to living by those beliefs because the person understands how critically true and important they are.
-In John 14:15-17 Jesus states that people who love and believe in Him enough to obey His commandments (live by His teachings) will receive this permanently indwelling Spirit helper.
+In John 14:15-17 Jesus states that people who love and believe in Him enough to obey His commandments (live by His teachings) will receive this permanently indwelling Spirit helper (their “soil” is good for developing fruit).
+As a quick aside also consider the part of the parable where the farmer wastes some of His seed by throwing it on the roadside where it has no chance of sprouting.
+This is a picture of how fair God is, He gives all people a chance to learn who He is, even when He already knows He will be rejected by those with hearts so stubborn the seeds have no usable soil to even start with.

 Another example is Matthew 16:13-18, which is about Jesus commending Peter for knowing that Jesus is the Messiah.
 But Jesus also says in the same passage that Peter knows this because it was revealed to him by God.
 Jesus concludes by saying that on “this” (either “rock”, or “Peter” which means petros which means stone or pebble) He will build His church (“petra”, meaning boulder or rocky collection).
-Some translations say that “this” means Peter, so Jesus is picking a person to lead the church after He has ascended, the first pope, the New Testament version of Moses, the human spiritual guide with the power and authority from God to lead His chosen people.
-Other translations say “this” means that Peter, being a person with Spiritual understanding from God, is one of many “rocks” or saints, part of the Elect, in God’s big “rocky collection”, the Body of Christ, His Church, not the chosen leader.
+Some interpretations say that “this” means Peter, so Jesus is picking a person to lead the church after He has ascended, the first pope, the New Testament version of Moses, the human spiritual guide with the power and authority from God to lead His chosen people.
+Others say “this” means that Peter, being a person with Spiritual understanding from God, is one of many “rocks” or saints, part of the Elect, in God’s big “rocky collection”, the Body of Christ, His Church, not the chosen leader.
 Both interpretations cannot be correct, one leads to a Catholic understanding of Christianity and the “Church”, the other to a Protestant one.
 The Catholic definition of the “Church” focuses on the hierarchical nature of all the authority figures from the pope on down to the priest leading the congregation.
-The Protestant definition of the “Church” is focused on members with an indwelling Holy Spirit that have given themselves to serving Christ and assume various roles of supporting each other.
+The Protestant definition of the “Church” is focused on members with an indwelling Holy Spirit that have given themselves to serving Christ and assume various roles of supporting each other (Gal 6:10).
 Allowing for both interpretations is one of the chief causes of the original divisions (schisms) of the Church (different regions did not want to serve a single pope from another city).
-Peter himself even said in 1Peter 2:4-10 that the saints are living stones with Jesus as the cornerstone, not Peter or a pope.
+In v15 Jesus asks the GROUP of disciples (not focusing on Peter) who they thought He was, Peter was just the most assertive member so he answered first.
+Peter himself even later said in 1Peter 2:4-10 that the saints are living stones with Jesus as the cornerstone (not Peter or a pope), and that we approach God directly through Him, with no mention of any human “chain of command”.